1923 Bulgarian coup d'état: Aftermath

 Despite the initial success, the new government was still in danger.
 In several places, the coup met with the armed opposition of agrarians and peasants, an event known in Bulgarian historiography as the June Uprising.
 The uprising was largely unorganized in its essence, lacking a common leadership – after the death of Stamboliyski – and a nationwide radius of action.
 Despite large-scale activity by the rebels around Pleven (which they managed to capture), Pazardzhik and Shumen, it was quickly crushed by the new government.
-Crucial was the inactivity of the Bulgarian Communist Party which viewed the events as "a clash between the urban and peasant bourgeoisie" and greeted the fall of BANU as the Union viewed the Communists as its enemies during its rule.
+Crucial was the inactivity of the Bulgarian Communist Party which viewed the events as "a clash between the urban and peasant bourgeoisie" and greeted the fall of BANU, for the Union had viewed the Communists as its enemies during its rule.

 Unlike the agrarians, the Communists Party of Bulgaria (BCP, member of Comintern) had a strong military organization.
 It was well supplied with arms by BCP followers within the barracks and, unlike the party of the agrarians, was already in the grip of the notorious communist iron discipline.
 Its position could allegedly have decided between the success or failure of the coup.
 In a move that would prove fatal to both the agrarians and later themselves, the communists did not take part in the June Uprising.
 Its leadership regarded both the uprising and the coup as "struggle for power between the urban and rural bourgeoisie" and as a replacement of one military dictatorship – that of the "rural bourgeoisie" and their 'posse comitatus', with another – that of the urban upper middle class.
 The party's stance of neutrality allowed the new government to crush the rebels and consolidate its power.

 Under pressure from the Comintern, who condemned their inactivity, the Communist Party made preparations in August for an uprising the following month.
 This short time frame did not allow for nationwide organization.
 Furthermore, the new government was made aware of the impending rebellion and subjected the communists to mass arrests.
 This crippling pre-emptive blow crippled the rebels and who finalized plans for an uprising on the eve of September 23.
 The insurrection was put down by the army.
 Thousands of rebels were killed without charge or trial.

 This marked the debut of Aleksandar Tsankov's reign of "white terror", prompting the future bombing of the St Nedelya Church, prompting, in turn, martial law and an intensification of the terror.